AdobeDocs/experience-manager-cloud-service.fr-FR/help/assets/content-fragments/content-fragments-markdown.md

     `[This link](https://example.net/) has no title attribute.`

-Un lien de référence présente la syntaxe suivante :
+Les liens de référence présentent la syntaxe suivante :

     `Hey you should [checkout][0] this [cool thing][wiki] that I [made][].`